UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 # MyNodeServer

 #### TODO Before release
-- Test adding from scratch that TagManager .new works properly?
-- Do wTag->set_url_config in the TagManager and applyAll?
-- Move set_url
-- Add discover for TagManager node
-- Can't have Tag Names with spaces in them?
-Make it show the tag as error?
-- Restore nodes or re-disover on startup?
+- Restart is setting all tag data back to zero :(
+- Test if slaveId changes when a tag is deleted and undeleted?
+   - May need to link the mac & slave id in customData
+- Create C versions of all or some tags?
+   - See which have temperature
-- Query Tag's on startup
+- Query Tag's on startup?
-- Add Query command for Tags
 - Short poll query when Motion=True to change motion
 - What are the other motion settings door_open...
 - Query to reset Motion when it's True?